chami98/Southern_Books/README.md

 npm install
 ```

-Once the dependencies are installed, start the development server using the following command:
+Once the dependencies are installed, start the development server using the following command

 ```
 npm start